 Mond is my preferred Rainmeter skin solely because of how well it goes with the wallpaper.
 The wallpaper I’m using is from Reddit, and it’s named Neon Gas Station.
 Furthermore, the Mond skin is quite customizable and allows you to add multiple widgets on the desktop.
 However, keep in thought, the Spotify integration doesn’t work out of the box, so you will have to install a separate plugin.
 Overall, Mond’s skin is minimalistic, light, and doesn’t hog your computer resources in the background.

-Microsoft provides you the option to add software icons to the taskbar or desktop, but if you want to further customize the look of your desktop, then circle launcher can help.
+Microsoft provides you the option to add software icons to the taskbar or desktop, but if you desire to customize your desktop look, then the circle launcher can help.
 As the name implies, it will enable you to add circle icons to launch programs or games on the desktop.
 The icons become white when hovered, adding to the appeal of this Rainmeter skin, which currently has about 150 icons in its collection.

 If you do not care for complicated looks and prefer something that conveys more meaning via mere text, LIM!T is a Rainmeter skin worth checking.
 Composed almost completely of big, clean fonts, it sends lots of information by filling up the inside of the textual content, based on what information that text is displaying.
 The information displayed includes Date/Time, RAM and CPU usage, Current media playback status, and Weather statistics.

-What makes Wisp unique is that its sub-elements do not have any “containing” boundaries; therefore, they appear as they are written or drawn directly on the desktop background, rather than appearing as discrete widgets.
-This can make for some truly amazing looking desktops when Wisp is paired with the right wallpaper.
-The great looking skin features modules for displaying information such as disk partitions’ space usage, Temperature, System date and time, RAM/CPU usage, and network bandwidth consumption.
+Next on our list of the best Rainmeter Skin is Wisp.
+What makes Wisp unique is that its sub-elements do not have any “containing” boundaries; therefore, they appear as they’re written or drawn directly on the desktop background, rather than looking as discrete widgets.
+This can make for some truly amazing-looking desktops when Wisp is paired with the right wallpaper.
+The great-looking skin features modules for displaying disk partitions’ space usage, Temperature, System date and time, RAM/CPU usage, and network bandwidth consumption.

+The Next on our list of the best Rainmeter Skin is Big Sur.
 Are you a Windows user who wants all those macOS Big Sur widgets?
-Fortunately, this skin is exactly what you are looking for.
+Fortunately, this skin is what you are looking for.
 It brings a collection of widgets, including a music player, calendar, system, to-do list, clock, calendar, weather, volume and brightness toggles, and more.
 1 unique aspect of the skin is that you get the latest news articles right on your desktop.

 Probably the most straightforward to set up Rainmeter skin out there, Before Dawn requires zero tweakings.
-All you have to perform is just run it, and it appears as a stunning, information laced bar spanning the entire width of the desktop.
-Before Dawn gives information in a highly legible way, and the content it displays includes Time & Date, Shortcuts to frequently access programs and websites, Subscribed RSS feeds, and Current location temperature.
+All you have to perform is just run it, and it seems like a stunning, information laced bar spanning the whole width of the desktop.
+Before Dawn gives information in a highly legible way, and the content it displays includes Time & Date, Subscribed RSS feeds, Shortcuts to frequently access programs and websites, and Current location temperature.

 If you are an enthusiast of minimalism, you are going to love Senja Suite.
-Clean and lightweight, it’s a Rainmeter skin that simply takes care of the basics but does them very well, without throwing too much stuff in your face.
-The information displayed involves Time, User profile button with an expandable bar for System folder shortcuts, Slideshow of favorite pictures, Media information with control buttons, and Shutdown/Restart/Log off buttons.
+Clean and lightweight, it’s a Rainmeter skin that takes care of the basics but does them very well, without throwing too much stuff in your face.
+The information displayed involves:

-You do not have to be Tony Stark to get your J.A.R.V.I.S powered computer, as the IronMan-Jarvis Rainmeter skin will work out quite fine.
-It’s super customizable, having various modules that can be simply re-positioned.
-Some of the information displayed involves Clock/Date, Hard disk capacity and Temperature details, RSS feeds, and of course, shortcuts to the system folders emerging from the arc reactor core.
+You do not have to be Tony Stark to get your J.A.R.V.I.S powered PC, as the IronMan-Jarvis Rainmeter skin will work out quite fine.
+It’s super customizable, having various modules that can be re-positioned.
+Some of the information displayed involves Clock/Date, Hard disk capacity and RSS feeds, Temperature details, and shortcuts to the system folders emerging from the arc reactor core.